 Course Goals and Organization.
 This course is comprised of lectures, students' presentations, discussions, and invited speakers.
-Students will be required to conduct a field exercise, give oral presentations, turn in two typed discussion questions weekly, write an 8 page critique due at the mid-term, and write a theoretical term paper which will be summarized and presented to the class at the end of the semester (using Power Point).
+Students will be required to give oral presentations, turn in two typed discussion questions weekly, write an 8-page critique due at the mid-term, and write a 15-page theoretical term paper which will be summarized and presented to the class at the end of the semester (using Power Point).

 Course Structure and Readings.
 The first half of each class meeting will be devoted to a discussion of theoretical material on specific topics.
 The second half of each class meeting will be spent discussing a class presentation (an oral report on an article related to the topic), field exercises, and term paper projects.
-All of the books are at the UM Book store, and listed below.
+All of the books are listed below.
+You can find them at the UM Book store or online.